madunn123/madunn123/README.md

 ### Hi there, I'm `Ramadhan Perkasa` 👋
-I am a Front end developer.
+I am Front end developer.
 I always love to learn new things in the world of Frontend Technology.
-Currently, I am focusing on exploring the profession as a Frontend Developer using Javascript and Typescript programming languages.
+Currently, I am focusing on exploring the profession as a Frontend Developer using <b>Javascript</b> and <b>Typescript</b> programming languages.
-In the future, I hope to become a senior programmer who can help a junior developer to develop into a superman.
+<b>In the future, I hope to become a senior programmer who can help a junior developer to develop into a superman</b>.
-In addition to these two languages, I am also learning how to be a human being who is "Hablum Minallah" and "Hablum Minannas".
+In addition to these two languages, I am also learning how to be a human being who is <b>"Hablum Minallah"</b> and <b>"Hablum Minannas"</b>.
 I have more than 2 years of experience using (Javascript || React) and always try to improve my skills.
 The green dots on my GitHub page symbolize my journey from zero to hero although the hero hasn't arrived yet huhuhu.